Death Valley sets a new daily record with a searing 128 degrees as West Coast heat wave drags on | KRDO

 (CNN) — Hundreds of new temperature records could be broken into next week as sweltering heat drags on across the country, impacting millions of Americans in the Western and Eastern US.

-“In the west, intense widespread dangerous heat will continue through early next week,” the National Weather Service said.
+“In the West, intense widespread dangerous heat will continue through early next week,” the weather service said.
 “All-time heat records may be possible in a few locations.”

-By Wednesday, over 250 warm high and low temperature records could be set.

 A slew of daily temperature records were broken this Fourth of July weekend.
 On Saturday, Death Valley reached 128 degrees, breaking the daily record of 127 set on July 6, 2007.
 Las Vegas reached 115 degrees, tying with records in 2007 and 1989.
 Kingman, Arizona, reached 109 degrees, breaking the previous record of 108.

 In California, Daggett broke its daily temperature record, reaching 117 degrees.
 Bishop reached 108 degrees, setting another record for the state.
-Several record highs were also set in the Sacramento area, including in Redding, where it reached 119 degrees and beat the all-time high temperature record of 118, according to the National Weather Service in Sacramento.
+Several record highs were also set in the Sacramento area, including in Redding, where it reached 119 degrees and beat the all-time high temperature record of 118, according to the weather service in Sacramento.

 Extremely dangerous heat is expected to persist in the West, with excessive heat watches, warnings and heat advisories in effect for much of the region.
 Heat warnings are active in California and Nevada due to the increased risk of heat-related illnesses there.

-“Intense, widespread, and long duration heat building in the West will be extremely dangerous and potentially deadly if not taken seriously,” the National Weather Service said.
+“Intense, widespread, and long duration heat building in the West will be extremely dangerous and potentially deadly if not taken seriously,” the weather service said.

 An excessive heat warning is in effect until late Wednesday evening for Death Valley, California, where temperatures are expected to be between 122 to 129 degrees.
 Elsewhere in the state, Owens Valley could reach 111 degrees, and Barstow could reach 118.
 In Nevada, Las Vegas and Pahrump could also reach 118 degrees.